Getting started with a Definition of Done (DoD)

 - Increment meets agreed Architectural Guidelines – Wiki’s are fantastic for this, but automate what you can.

-Create a Working Increment of Software that meets your definition of done and then start sprinting.
+Create a usable increment that meets your definition of done and then start sprinting.
 Keeping your software in a working state will require a modern source control system that provides you with the facility to implement good DevOps practices.

 Growing your Definition of Done (DoD)

 If it is a significant issue that results in you not having working software, then you need to stop and fix.
-In Scrum, this is called a Scrumble, as a reflection that the Development Team stumbled because something is missing.
-You should stop adding new features and create Working Software before you continue Sprinting and adding new features.
+In Scrum, this is called a Scrumble, as a reflection that the Developers stumbled because something is missing.
+You should stop adding new features and create a usable increment before you continue Sprinting and adding new features.
 Once you have repaired the issue, you can increase your Definition of Done to make sure that all future Increments meet the new requirements.

 If it is less significant, you might want to keep working and add what you need to your Product Backlog.
 You can then deliver improvements over the next few Sprints that mitigate and then resolve the identified issue.
 Once you have resolved it, you can then pin the outcome by adding something to your DoD.